microprediction/microprediction/docs/predict.md

     values = list(range(225))
     mw.submit(name='sombody_else_stream.json',delay=910, values=values)

-See [predict-using-python](https://microprediction.github.io/microprediction/predict-using-python.html) for patterns and more.
+This example is largely inadequate as it is not informed by the history of the stream in question.
+See [predict-using-python](https://microprediction.github.io/microprediction/predict-using-python.html) for typical patterns.

 ### R
 Following [r_examples](https://github.com/microprediction/microprediction/tree/master/r_examples)...